nsaunier/WikiSMoS/README.md

 It is centered around the measures themselves, each as a wiki page, with the following information:

-- the definition(s)
+- the definition(s),
-- the method(s) to calculate them
+- the method(s) to calculate them,
-- their application(s)
+- their application(s),
-- the publications where the above is described
+- the publications where the above is described.

 ## Technical Details